Bob Mrosko

-Robert Allen Mrosko (born November 13, 1965) is an American former professional football tight end who played three seasons in the National Football League (NFL) with the Houston Oilers, New York Giants and Indianapolis Colts.
-He was selected by the Oilers in the ninth round of the 1989 NFL draft after playing college football at Pennsylvania State University.
+Robert Allen Mrosko (born November 13, 1965) is an American former professional football player who was a tight end for three seasons in the National Football League (NFL) with the Houston Oilers, New York Giants and Indianapolis Colts.
+He was selected by the Oilers in the ninth round of the 1989 NFL draft after playing college football for the Penn State Nittany Lions.
 He was a member of the Giants team that won Super Bowl XXV.

 Early life

 Robert Allen Mrosko was born on November 13, 1965, in Cleveland, Ohio.
 He attended Wickliffe High School in Wickliffe, Ohio.

 College career

 Mrosko was a member of the Penn State Nittany Lions of Pennsylvania State University from 1984 to 1988.
 He redshirted in 1984 and played sparingly in 1985.
 He was then a three-year letterman from 1986 to 1988.
 He caught three passes for 31 yards in 1986.
 The 1986 Nittany Lions were named consensus national champions.
 He recorded five receptions for 62 yards in 1987.